bulatb/yuno/README.md

 ### Running by folder

-If `run` receives one argument and it's not a special value (all, -, failed, or failing), it's taken as a Unix path [glob](http://wiki.bash-hackers.org/syntax/expansion/globs) representing folders in the repo to be searched recursively.
+If `run` receives one argument and it doesn't match a special value (all, -, failed, failing, passed, or passing), it's taken as a Unix path [glob](http://wiki.bash-hackers.org/syntax/expansion/globs) representing folders in the repo to be searched recursively.
 Any files inside that have the right extension (.rc by default) will be run as tests.

 Every test in dir1/ or dir2/:

     yuno.py run dir[1-2]

-Every check ending in 2:
+Every test in every check ending in 2:

     yuno.py run phase*/check*2